 Madeline looked up as he sat the coffee on the table next to her, “I always have.”
 She picked it up, glad of the warmth more than anything.
 “Thanks,” she eyed him over the rim, realising she didn’t know his name.

 “Oh?
 You’re actually wanting an introduction?” he grinned, offering an outstretched hand.
 “I didn’t think you were the type, but it’s Elliot.”

 She stared at it for a moment.
 “Madeline,” she relented after the short pause.
 Not feeling entirely satisfied with herself, she opened her mouth again.
 And then closed it.

 “I’d-” Madeline cut herself off, her eyes darting back to the window.
-“Yes, I’m sure.”
+“No, that's it.
+That's me.”

 Ten minutes later and she realised she had barely touched the page, thanks to a niggling thought in her head that refused to be squashed into the background for a pencil.
 “Maddy.
-I prefer Maddy,” she paused again, “but really, I suppose I prefer Grey.”
+I prefer Maddy,” she paused again, “but really, I suppose on a day like this I prefer Grey.”

-“You’re staying with your father?”
+“You’d be staying with your father then?”
 Elliot looked over at her from the table he was clearing, a small collection of dirty crockery balancing in his hands.

 “If that’s what you want to call him.
 What is that anyway?
 A lucky guess?”

 Again, he grinned, “Small town.”

 “How do you get along with his lot?”